rokitgg/starter-kit/README.md

 - oRPC + React Query for typesafe API calls from both client and server components
 - Better-Auth for authentication

-This stack is a fork of [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).
+This stack is a proud fork of [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).
 Props to the creators for their great work!